andrew/ultimate-awesome/README.md

 - [awesome-manual-QA-sources](https://github.com/krisztipely/awesome-manual-QA-sources) - A list about manual QA resources.
 - [stars](https://github.com/krmbzds/stars) - 🌟 A curated list of my stars.
 - [git-free-tutorials](https://github.com/labex-labs/git-free-tutorials) - Practice Git Free Tutorials | This repo collects 11 of free tutorials for Git.
 Git is the industry-standard version control system.
 This Skill Tree provides a comprehensive learning path for mastering Git.
 Ideal for developers of all levels, it offers a structured roadmap to understand repositori.
-- [ml-free-tutorials](https://github.com/labex-labs/ml-free-tutorials) - Practice Machine Learning Free Tutorials | This repo collects 370 of free tutorials for Machine Learning.
-Machine Learning is transforming industries across the globe.
-This Skill Tree presents a systematic approach to learning ML concepts and techniques.
-Designed for beginners, it provides a clea.
+- [ml-free-tutorials](https://github.com/labex-labs/ml-free-tutorials) - Free Machine Learning tutorials for beginners with 933 interactive lessons.
+Easy-to-follow programming guides with hands-on practice exercises.
 - [practice-algorithm-programming-courses](https://github.com/labex-labs/practice-algorithm-programming-courses) - Algorithm Programming Courses | This repo collects 1 of programming courses for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and experienced pro.
 - [practice-cysec-programming-projects](https://github.com/labex-labs/practice-cysec-programming-projects) - Practice Cyber Security Programming Projects | This repo collects 5 of programming projects for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it g.
+- [practice-mysql-programming-projects](https://github.com/labex-labs/practice-mysql-programming-projects) - Practice MySQL Programming Projects | This repo collects 84 of programming projects for MySQL.
+MySQL is a widely - used relational database management system.
+This Skill Tree offers a comprehensive learning path for mastering MySQL.
+It's perfect for database beginners, presenting a structured roa.
 - [practice-opencv-programming-projects](https://github.com/labex-labs/practice-opencv-programming-projects) - [Practice OpenCV Programming Projects] This repository collects 2 of programming projects for OpenCV.
 OpenCV is a library of programming functions mainly aimed at real-time computer vision.
 Originally developed by Intel, it was later supported by Willow Garage then Itseez.
 The library is cross-pl.
 - [practice-web-development-programming-projects](https://github.com/labex-labs/practice-web-development-programming-projects) - Practice Web Development Programming Projects | This repo collects 131 of programming projects for Web Development.
 Web Development is a dynamic and essential field in the digital age.
 This Skill Tree offers a systematic approach to learning front-end and back-end technologies.
 Designed for begin.
 - [rust-free-tutorials](https://github.com/labex-labs/rust-free-tutorials) - Practice Rust Free Tutorials | This repo collects 241 of free tutorials for Rust.
 Rust is a modern systems programming language.
 This Skill Tree presents a systematic approach to learning Rust.
 Designed for programmers looking to explore systems-level development, it provides a clear roadmap to u.